jasewhatson/metcash-web-service/README.md

 ## Documentation

 The requirements do not specify what to do on _POST /pricing_ if an unknown product (one which is not in the DB) is in the request.
 So, for this scenario, I return _status = "notfound"_ for this product.
-Alternatively, we could just silently ignore the product update.
+Alternatively, we could just silently ignore this product from the update.

 Data persistence is provided via [SQLite](https://en.wikipedia.org/wiki/SQLite).
 With the database file for our project called _products.db_